 For everything that was written in the past was written to teach us, so that through the endurance taught in the Scriptures and the encouragement they provide we might have hope.
 (Rom 15:4)

 Not only does this pattern or sequence work on a personal level, it works on a national level, too.
-Just as Rome fell because of its immorality (contra Edward Gibbons’ The Decline and Fall of the Roman Empire; see Jaroslav Pelikan’s The Excellent Empire), so too will nations fall that do not care for their destitute, their impoverished, their disabled, or most vulnerable.
+Rome fell because of its immorality (contra Edward Gibbons’ The Decline and Fall of the Roman Empire; see Jaroslav Pelikan’s The Excellent Empire).
+So too will nations fall that do not care for their destitute, their impoverished, their disabled, or most vulnerable.
 More specifically, leaders of nations, whether religious or political, are held to account for supporting polices that ignore the “least of these” (see Matt 25:31-46).

 Amos’s message of hope is not for everyone.
 It is only for some.
 It is for those who have been victimized, mistreated, and abused.
-Their message of hope is the promise of blessing.
-The message of judgment, however, is for “all the sinners among my people” (Amos 9:10), the oppressors, which in Amos’s day were the upper class, the leadership, the religious elite, and all who had turned a blind eye or a deaf ear to the needs of those they were called to serve in their positions of power.
+Their message of hope is the promise of blessing and the certainty of judgment.
+That message of judgment, however, is for “all the sinners among my people” (Amos 9:10), the oppressors, which in Amos’s day, were the upper class, the leadership, the religious elite, and all who had turned a blind eye or a deaf ear to the needs of those they were called to serve in their positions of power.

 To the powerful: Beware the fury of a patient God.